stryker-mutator/stryker-dashboard/README.md

 ### Requirements
 First things first, there's always something before you can start.

+To make our life easier, we use [NPM](https://www.npmjs.com/) a lot.
+Make sure you have it installed.

 Our application runs in [Docker](https://www.docker.com/).
 If you don't already use it, now would be the time.
 Make sure the Docker daemon is up and running.

 We store our data in [Azure Storage](https://azure.microsoft.com/en-us/free/services/storage/), so you need to be able to do so as well.
 On Windows, you can use the [Azure Storage Emulator](https://docs.microsoft.com/en-gb/azure/storage/common/storage-use-emulator).
 For Mac users, we recommend creating a free [Azure account](https://azure.microsoft.com/en-us/free/services/storage/).